libp2p/docs/content/concepts/transports/webrtc.md

 Browsers expose an API to establish WebRTC connections.
 The [`RTCPeerConnection`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/RTCPeerConnection) API allows two applications on different endpoints to communicate.
-WebRTC enables a node to send and receive streams through the `DataChannel`.
+WebRTC enables a node to send and receive data through the `DataChannel`.

 ### Browser-to-Server